 Transitional Housing Program

 Providing affordable housing

 Anyone from the Shelter or the community who is beginning a full-time job or attending further studying or training and can show themselves to be stable will be eligible to rent a room.
 There are 28 rooms for men.
 There are also 8 rooms at the women’s residence.
 Each individual has their own room with a shared kitchen and bathroom.
 A live-in superintendent manages each site.
 All housing is within walking distance of the downtown core and also on bus routes.
-The Step Up housing program is available to men and women within our community and those moving on from our Recovery Program.
+The Transitional Housing Program is available to men and women within our community and those moving on from our Recovery Program.
 They must be actively engaged in working, studying or volunteering within the community.

 Teaching Meaningful Skills